Benjamin144/Thorin-Flask-App/README.md

 ### POST ###
 The POST request method, allows us to post infomation to our server, by specifying the POST method on the form element and handling it on the backend

+### Providing feedback to the user ###
+I will use a 'flash' function, that allows us to provide users with feedback, by using the flash function!